A tree research powerhouse

 “Innovations over the last 20 years mean that now, trees receive an injection that protects them for two years,” says Wahl.
 “It’s better for the trees and safer for the environment.”

 Sometimes trees die or need to be cut down.
 Any trees removed from campus are repurposed into mulch or recycled by the MSU Shadows Collection program.
 This program uses the wood to make commemorative and everyday items such as diploma frames, cheese boards and even desks, which are sold to raise money to plant more trees on campus.
 Another advantage of making new products out of the wood ensures the carbon will stay sequestered instead of getting released back into the atmosphere from burning.
+Recently, trees removed from campus have been repurposed into log benches for outdoor seating areas on campus.

 All of the care and attention that MSU puts into its trees has been recognized by the Arbor Day Foundation, which honored MSU with 2020 Tree Campus Higher Education recognition for its commitment to managing the urban forests throughout the university’s campus.